jasonbayton/11ty/_src/android/what-are-vital-apps.md

 }
 ```

-This option - again by default for managed devices set to `false`, tells the device to disable anything non-vital to the operation of the device.
+This option - again by default for managed devices set to `false` - tells the device to disable anything non-vital to the operation of the device.

 For the work profile experience, applications populated in the work profile when inflated do not have the same all-or-nothing configuration option; it is configured based on the configuration of the device only since the parent profile will have all system apps available to it instead, where personal use is permitted.